-We incurred net losses of \$36.9 million and \$12.1 million for the nine months ended September 30, 2022 and 2021, respectively.
-Over our 15 years of operations, we had an accumulated deficit of \$73.2 million as of September 30, 2022.
+We incurred net losses of \$51.4 million and \$21.7 million for the years ended December 31, 2022 and 2021, respectively.
+Over our 15 years of operations, we had an accumulated deficit of \$87.7 million as of December 31, 2022.
+We cannot guarantee that net losses in future periods will be similar to those from prior periods.
 We intend to continue scaling our business to increase our customer base and to meet the increasingly complex needs of our customers.
 We have invested, and expect to continue to invest, in our sales and marketing organization to sell our cloud services around the world and in our development organization to deliver additional features and capabilities of our cloud services to address our customers' evolving needs.
 We also expect to continue to make significant investments in our data center infrastructure and technical operations organization as we further scale our business.
 As a result of our continuing investments to scale our business in each of these areas, we do not expect to be profitable for the foreseeable future.
 We cannot assure you that we will achieve profitability in the future or that, if we do become profitable, we will sustain profitability.